bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 - Sprint 4(weeks 8&9): Deploy the UI on the MOC and incorporate testing to validate functionality.

-- Sprint 5(from week9): Build new front end component to visualize the MOC calculation reult.
+- Sprint 5(from week9): Build a new front end component to visualize the MOC calculation reult.

 More jobs needed to be added...